aishcann/react-crud-books-practice/README.md

 # React CRUD

 This is a GA student assignment that I turned into a personal exercise for myself.
 The objectives were to work with an API and incorporate full CRUD functionality into a React App.
+In addition to adding full CRUD, I've added styling as well.

 ## Book API